Roman Catholic Diocese of Chiemsee: Structure

 All bishops of Chiemsee were selected by the Archbishops, for the bishops were the most important supporters of the archbishops.
 The bishops usually served as auxiliary bishops or fulfilled other duties for the archbishops.
 Locally the ruling of the bishopric rested mostly with the archdeacons who, supported by the Dukes of Bavaria, prevented the bishops from residing in the bishopric.
 Therefore, the Bishops never became prince-bishops of the Empire, unlike most other ecclesiarchs.
 Thus the bishopric should not be considered as a state of the Holy Roman Empire, but as a territory within the state of the archbishopric.
 Accordingly, the bishops held a seat in the archbishoprics diet.

-At first, the nuns monastery of Frauenchiemsee was to be the seat of the bishopric, but subsequently, the monks monastery church of the nearbyBenedictine Abbey of Herrenchiemsee was chosen to be the diocesan cathedral.
+At first, the nuns monastery of Frauenchiemsee was to be the seat of the bishopric, but subsequently, the monks monastery church of the nearby Benedictine Abbey of Herrenchiemsee was chosen to be the diocesan cathedral.
 In fact, the seat of the bishopric was the so-called Chiemseehof in the city of Salzburg.
 This building nowadays is used by the parliament and the government of the State of Salzburg.

-The bishopric was rather small, consisting of 10 parishes when it was created, and finally 11in 1804, mostly consisting of exclaves in the vicinity of St. Johann in Tirol.
+The bishopric was rather small, consisting of 10 parishes when it was created, and finally 11 in 1804, mostly consisting of exclaves in the vicinity of St. Johann in Tirol.

 The best known bishop was Berthold Pürstinger (1508 - 1525) who twice used his influence to save innocent people from (the town-councillors in 1511, and the peasants in 1524); after retiring from office became a noted humanist.